-Before installing new packages, synchronize the package database and upgrade all installed packages to ensure compatibility:
+Synchronize the package database and upgrade installed packages before adding SQLite:

 sudo pacman -Syu